GoogleChrome/web.dev/src/site/content/en/blog/rakuten/index.md

 Though optimizing web performance is a smart investment to improve user experience and business growth, Rakuten 24 team understands how difficult it can be to convince stakeholders to adopt Core Web Vitals and focus on web performance.
 They believe that showing stakeholders exactly what kind of Return on Investment (ROI) performance optimization can bring is the best way to get them on board.

 Being a relatively new and independent service, Rakuten 24 used their advantage of flexibility to take up the challenge.
 They believe that the result of their case study would help them make more data-oriented decisions in the future, as well as help other developers measure the impact of their work and convince their stakeholders that improving performance is worth the investment.
+Find out how they did it in this post.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/ij6fET9W23vj1IOb3e6O.jpg", alt="Example screenshots of Rakuten 24's homepage, with mobile device frames around each screenshot.", width="800", height="537" %}